Mohamed-Ayaan358/Personal-Website/data/blog/web-review(fampay).md

 - ### Frontend

-  Fampay provides its services over multiple streams from the <ins>website</ins> to android and iOS <ins>apps</ins>.
+  FamPay provides its services over multiple streams from the <ins>website</ins> to android and iOS <ins>apps</ins>.

   1.  ### <ins>Website</ins> ->

-          According to their blogpost, they have Next.JS deployed on EC2 as their frontend, If you want to see as to why NextJS would be utilised here, you can refer to my ``confused about frameworks?`` blog post.
+          According to their blogpost, they have Next.JS deployed on EC2 as their frontend, If you want to see as to why NextJS would be utilized here, you can refer to my ``confused about frameworks?`` blog post.

           Something which I have not often come across is the production process manager, `PM2`.
 It is a daemon process manager that will help you manage and keep you application online as well as to help maintain it constantly.